orne-dev/java-config/src/site/markdown/config.md

 Applications can provide extensions to the `Config` interface to provide direct access to specific configuration properties.

+Subtypes must provide only default methods that access properties using the base `Config`, `MutableConfig` or `WatchableConfig` methods.

 Proxies to underlying `Config` instance of subtypes can be created using `Config.as()` methods: